raspberrypilearning/python-web-server-with-flask/worksheet.md

     ```bash
     idle app.py &
     ```
-    The ampersand (&) on the end of this command tells it to open IDLE in a new process.
-Unlike a command like `cd`, this command doesn't "finish" until you close the IDLE window.
-Opening IDLE in a new process allows you to enter more commands into the Terminal without quitting IDLE.
+    The ampersand (&) on the end of this command tells it to open Python 2 (IDLE) in a new process.
+Unlike a command like `cd`, this command doesn't "finish" until you close the Python 2 (IDLE) window.
+Opening IDLE in a new process allows you to enter more commands into the Terminal without quitting (IDLE).

 1. An empty window with `app.py` displayed in the title bar will appear.
 You'll write your application code here and when you run your code any printed messages or errors will be shown in a Python shell window.